yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 Space Filter are supported for space documents.

-If you intend to use space filters in a mixed POJO-Document environment, please refer to depanlinkDocument-POJO Interoperabilitytengahlink/xap97/document-pojo-interoperability.htmlbelakanglink.
+If you intend to use space filters in a mixed POJO-Document environment, please refer to [Document-POJO Interoperability](/xap97/document-pojo-interoperability.html).

 # Space Replication Filters

 Space Replication Filter are supported for space documents.

-If you intend to use space filters in a mixed POJO-Document environment, please refer to depanlinkDocument-POJO Interoperabilitytengahlink/xap97/document-pojo-interoperability.htmlbelakanglink.
+If you intend to use space filters in a mixed POJO-Document environment, please refer to [Document-POJO Interoperability](/xap97/document-pojo-interoperability.html).

 # Advanced Options